-THE LAY OF THE LAND

-Greater Millennium City
+THE LAY OF THE LAND Greater Millennium City

-ests of central Michigan and the Great Lakes, Millennium City occupies some of the choicest real estate in the nation.
+itting between the beautiful forests of central Michigan and the Great Lakes, Millennium City occupies some of the choicest real estate in the nation.
 This chapter looks at the city and its surroundings from viewpoints both geographic and political.